Security Principles and Compliance Specifics Governing tiCrypt

 - Digitally signed and certified messages

-The use of public key encryption removes the need for passwords or secrets to authenticate users, establish secure communication, or sign messages.
+Public key encryption removes the need for passwords or secrets to authenticate users, establish secure communication, or sign messages.
 The private key of the pair is now the means to achieve security.
 The pair's public key is made widely available and stored in plain text on servers, client computers, or even business cards.
 The magic of public key encryption is that everybody can encrypt using the public key, but only the private key holder can decrypt.
 Conversely, documents can be digitally signed using the private key, where the authenticity of the signature can be verified with the public key.

 Of course, the larger the key, the more secure the data encrypted with that key is.
 It is estimated that it would take half a million desktop computers running for 13 billion years to derive the private key from an RSA-2048 public key.
 This is the type of key each user has within tiCrypt and the type recommended for government use by the NIST FIPS 140-2 publication.